hftsoi/hftsoi.github.io/_pages/publications.md

 }
 </style>

 Listed below are selected publications to which I was a primary author.
-I also co-authored papers by CMS and ATLAS as a collaboration member.
-For complete list see [INSPIRE](https://inspirehep.net/authors/1791418).
+I also co-authored papers by [CMS](https://cms.cern/collaboration) and [ATLAS](https://atlas.cern/) as a collaboration member.
+For the complete list see [INSPIRE](https://inspirehep.net/authors/1791418).
 Preprints at [arXiv](https://arxiv.org/a/tsoi_h_1.html).

 1. **"jBOT: Learning Jet Features via Self-Distillation Without Labels"**,
    <u>H.F.
 Tsoi</u>, D. Rankin,